This Guide has been revised in March of 2020 to make the lesson relevant to the 2020 Covid-19 corona virus pandemic.

 USING THE MOVIE IN THE CLASSROOM

-Make students aware of the Potential Problems of Influenza Pandemics: This can be accomplished in a number of ways.
+Make students aware of past Pandemics: This can be accomplished in a number of ways.
 The teacher can provide direct instruction on pandemics by way of an introduction to the film; see Pandemics below.
-Individual students, or groups of students when school is in session, can be assigned to research and give class presentations on topics such as: (a) each of the influenza pandemics of the last 100 years,(b) the H5N1 Avian Flu, (c) the efforts of agencies such as the CDC and WHO to combat the influenza virus, and (d) influenza vaccines.
-Another alternative is to require students to research the Spanish Flu influenza pandemic of 1918/1919 and write a short essay.
-TWM suggests that teachers require that some of the research be on the Internet with sources cited.
+Students, or groups of students when school is in session, can be assigned to research and give class presentations on topics such as: (a) each of the influenza pandemics of the last 100 years,(b) the H5N1 Avian Flu, (c) the Spanish Flu influenza pandemic of 1918/1919 and write a short essay.
 The length of the paper, its structure, and the scaffolding necessary will depend upon the level of the class.
-Consider enlisting an ELA teacher to make the essay an assignment for English class.
-Use the rubric usually used in written work for the class or get one from an ELA teacher.
+Use the rubric usually used in written work or get one from an ELA teacher.

 At a minimum before students watch the movie, they should be informed that that students are informed that: (1) The mortality rate from the H5N1 Avian influenza virus is very high, from 30% to 80% of the people infected have died from the disease.
 Fortunately, it has spread only to several hundred people.
-(2) 20 to 50 million people died from the Spanish Flu influenza pandemic of 1918/1919 was more contagious but much less lethal (something over 2.5%); it infected an estimated 500 million people, killing 20 to 50 million people.
+(2) the Pandemic of 1918/1919 was more contagious but much less lethal (something over 2.5%); it infected an estimated 500 million people, killing 20 to 50 million people.

 Get Students Thinking: Ask students, as they watch the movie, to think about how they would react in the various situations shown in the film?